 Cutting Edge Concerts New Music Festival is a month-long series on Mondays in April and May featuring the music of living composers with discussions between host Victoria Bond and the composers featured on each program prior to performances by outstanding ensembles and soloists.
-In 2019 the Festival’s three concerts will take place in the Leonard Nimoy Thalia Theater at Symphony Space.

 In 1997 Greenwich House presented a concert featuring Victoria Bond as part of their North River Composer Portraits series in the Renee Weiler Auditorium in Greenwich Village, NY.
 The concert was such a success that she was invited to produce a contemporary music series the following year.
 This was the start of Cutting Edge Concerts, which began in 1998 under the name “Close Encounters.”
 Bond’s inspiration for the series was Pierre Boulez’s “Perspective Encounters” which he conceived during his tenure as Music Director of the New York Philharmonic.
 As a student at Juilliard, Bond was Boulez’ assistant for concerts he conducted with the Juilliard New Music Ensemble.
 His Perspective Encounters made a deep impression on her, particularly the format which involved lively discussions onstage between Boulez and each composer.
 Over the next eight years, she produced 26 concerts at Greenwich House and in 2007 moved the series, now called “Cutting Edge Concerts New Music Festival,” to Symphony Space on the Upper West Side.
 Diversity has always been an important component, including diverse styles (jazz, avant-garde traditional), diverse cultures, and both established and emerging composers and performers.